-2020 2021 2022 Facebook Posts 663 904 1,100 Social media is one way our residents can directly connect and interact with the city Cultural Arts Events 7 7 7 These events can attract people from throughout the region ${\mathscr C}$ promote cultural awareness Maryland Heights Night Out Block Parties 0 20 17 Maryland Heights Night Out is a community-wide civic engagement effort focused around block parties that encourage neighborly communication and interaction with public officials.
-This event was modified in 2020 to not include block parties due to COVID-19.
-Trees Maintained 1,147 672 800 Maintaining the urban canopy improves the environment and appearance in the City.
-Concrete Pavement Replaced (square yards of concrete) 763 1,369 1,000 Pavement replacement keeps city streets in good condition
+2021 2022 2023 Facebook Posts 904 1,105 830 Social media is one way our residents can directly connect and interact with the city Cultural Arts Events 7 7 7 These events can attract people from throughout the region & promote cultural awareness Maryland Heights Night Out Block Parties 20 17 17 Maryland Heights Night Out is a community-wide civic engagement effort focused around block parties that encourage neighborly communication and interaction with public officials.
+Trees Maintained 672 780 800 Maintaining the urban canopy improves the environment and appearance in the City.
+Concrete Pavement Replaced (square yards of concrete) 500 722 Pavement replacement keeps city streets in good condition

-2020 2021 2022 Visits to the City Website 228,225 232,818 240,000 Total Senior Lunch Attendance 205 213 1,200 Senior luncheons were suspended due to COVID-19 and associated social distancing protocols and gathering size restrictions.
-Aquaport Attendance 0 41,564 50,000 Aquaport did not open for the 2020 season due to remodeling construction.
-Total Number of New Facebook "Likes" (Parks and Recreation Page) 540 369 650
+2021 2022 2023 Visits to the City Website 232,818 255,741 223,800 Total Senior Lunch Attendance 238 1,412 1,578 Senior luncheons were suspended due to COVID-19 and associated social distancing protocols and gathering size restrictions.
+Aquaport Attendance 41,907 10,736 53,512 Aquaport flooded mid July 2022 and closed for remainder of the 2022 season.
+Total Number of New Facebook "Likes" (Parks and Recreation Page) 540 369 393